Andrea Superti-Furga: Research

 Superti-Furga's research activities have been focused on inborn errors of metabolism, inherited disorders of connective tissue, genetic bone disorders and skeletal dysplasias, dysmorphology, neurodevelopment, and bioinformatics.
-He was involved in the discovery of the molecular and biochemical basis of a number of genetic disorders, such as the Ehlers-Danlos syndrome type IV related to collagen type III, the sulfate transporter (SLC26A2)-related chondrodysplasias, the TBX15-related Cousin syndrome, the FAM111A-related disorders Kenny-Caffey syndrome and Osteocraniostenosis, the tartrate-resistant acid phosphatase(ACP5)-related spondyloenchondrodysplasia, the SFRP4-related Pyle disease, the HSPA9-related EVEN-PLUS syndrome, sialic acid deficiency related to NANS, the malformation disorders related to EN1 (gene), and the EN1-regulating lncRNA element, MAENLI, and the TIMES syndrome related to the VRAC channel subunit LRRC8C.
+He was involved in the discovery of the molecular and biochemical basis of a number of genetic disorders, such as the Ehlers–Danlos syndrome type IV related to collagen type III, the sulfate transporter (SLC26A2)-related chondrodysplasias, the TBX15-related Cousin syndrome, the FAM111A-related disorders Kenny-Caffey syndrome and Osteocraniostenosis, the tartrate-resistant acid phosphatase(ACP5)-related spondyloenchondrodysplasia, the SFRP4-related Pyle disease, the HSPA9-related EVEN-PLUS syndrome, sialic acid deficiency related to NANS, the malformation disorders related to EN1, and the EN1-regulating lncRNA element, MAENLI, and the TIMES syndrome related to the VRAC channel subunit LRRC8C.

 According to Google Scholar, Superti-Furga has published more than 350 articles and holds an h-index of 89 (October 2024).